On the derived category of 1-motives: -motivic sheaves and the homotopy -structure

 is trivial.
-Then $\cF/b(\underline{H})$ represents an object $\Omega(\cF)$ of ${}^t\AbS$ and it follows from Proposition \ref{p3.1} b) that the universal property is satisfied.
+Then $\cF/b(\underline{H})$ is represented by an object $\Omega(\cF)$ of ${}^t\AbS$ and it follows from Proposition \ref{p3.1} b) that the universal property is satisfied.
 (In other words, $\Omega(\cF)$ is the quotient of $\cF$ by the Zariski closure of $L$ in $G$.) \end{proof}

-\begin{propose} Let $f:\cF_1\to \cF_2$ be a morphism in $\Shv_1$.
-Assume that for any $n>1$ prime to $p$, $f$ is an isomorphism on $n$-torsion and injective on $n$-cotorsion.
+\begin{propose} Let $f:\cF_1\to \cF_2$ be a morphism in $\Shv^\star_1$.
+Assume that for any $n>1$, $f$ is an isomorphism on $n$-torsion and injective on $n$-cotorsion.
 Then $f$ is injective with lattice cokernel.
 If $f$ is even bijective on $n$-cotorsion, it is an isomorphism. \end{propose}

 \begin{proof} a) We first treat the special case where $\cF_1=0$.
 Consider multiplication by $n$ on the normalised presentation of $\cF_2$:

 Since $L$ is torsion-free, $n_G$ is injective for all $n$, hence $G=0$ and $\cF_2=E$.
 If moreover multiplication by $n$ is surjective for any $n$, we have $\cF_2=0$ since $E$ is finitely generated.